Car seat laws and regulations in Singapore

 Cons: Some parents consider it bulky, not legal to use in Europe.

-How does the law apply to a school bus?
+How does the Singapore Road Traffic Law apply to a school bus?

 Buses with 15 or fewer passenger seats are under just the same laws as that of cars.
 That means we're looking for either a car seat, booster seat or approved adjustable seat belt (note that it needs to adjust the seat belt in such a way that both the lap and shoulder section of the seat belt are correctly adjusted for the child's size.
 The LTA has not yet approved any adjustable seat belts for buses under the law, and most adjustable seat belts that we've seen in action in Singapore only adjust the shoulder belt (rather than the more important lap belt) and they do this by compromising the safety features inherent to the seat belt; bad news all around!).